ad-si/TaskLite/docs-source/cli/usage.md

 notes:
 ```

-To access the the metadata key programmatically you can do following:
+To access the metadata key programmatically you can do following:

 ```txt
 $ tl ndjson \